IndraTNPTL/spellcheck-patronum/README.md

 ## Introduction 🌟

-SpellCheck Patronum is a web-based application designed to make your writing clearer and mistake-free.
+SpellCheck Patronum is a web application designed to make your writing clearer and mistake-free.
 Inspired by the magical world where spells and charms correct the most complex problems, we offer a simple yet powerful tool to enhance your writing.

 ## Installation 🛠️